wsyyc/CONTINUED_doc/docs/source/index.rst

 Using `CONTINUED` you can do:

-* Processing  *In situ* metabonomics data which include tissue detection, remove noise signal and clustering.
+- Processing  *In situ* metabonomics data which include tissue detection, remove noise signal and clustering
-* Annotating *In situ* metabonomics data utilize LC-MS data.
+- Annotating *In situ* metabonomics data utilize LC-MS data.

 .. toctree::
    :maxdepth: 1